Ophiase/Oracle-Consensus/documentation/README.md

 ## Algorithms

-In the following, we'll consider a smart contract that establish a consensus on $e$ value.
+In the following, we'll consider a smart contract that establish a consensus on $e$ value. \
-Each oracle we'll be represented by an address.
+Each oracle we'll be represented by an address. \
 The contract will keep in memory an accuracy score for each address.

+It will be required to be able to quantify the accuracy of an $e$ value.